 An article I recently came across illustrates this misperception perfectly.
 It said in part:

-Growth PR looks outward AND within, examining all areas of potential growth and influence, from owned content and SEO strategy, to earned media and influencer engagement, weaving them all together to creating one of the most efficient and effect drivers of leads, users, and overall engagement.
+Growth PR looks outward AND within, examining all areas of potential growth and influence, from owned content and SEO strategy, to earned media and influencer engagement, weaving them all together to create one of the most efficient and effect drivers of leads, users, and overall engagement.
 It sheds fat and drives forward with only the most effective methods.
 And storytelling… don’t get me started on storytelling; true Growth PR can shape and tell stories that sell themselves.

 Here’s the difference between the PR people think startups should avoid and the Growth PR entrepreneurs and founders would be foolish to avoid.